renning22/shale/README.md

 # Shale - Decentralized Cloud

-Shale is a toolkit that makes Filecoin Storage Providers (SP) be able to lease/monetize their CPU/GPU severs to provide cloud computing businesses that directly compete with AWS, google cloud, etc..
+Shale is aiming to bring cloud computing to Filcoin and make Storage Providers (SPs) directly compete with AWS, Google Cloud, etc..

+With Shale, SPs are able to lease and monetize their computing devices (CPU/RAM/GPU severs) with access to the data they sealed.

+Shale is targeting native high-performance computing such as AI/ML training/inference usually against open and large datasets, but any other traditional tasks are possible, such as C/C++ compiling, short-time web serving, data-processing etc..

+## Design

-The idea is sending programs to where the data located, i.e. in the data center of SP, and make the data (Filecoin sectors/deals) accessible by the programs by disk mouting.
+The idea is sending programs around to where the data locate, i.e. in the data center of SP, and make the sealed data (Filecoin+ deals) accessible by disk mouting.

-The first implementation is to remote-spawn a docker container on SP's GPU-server (usually the sealing server), and make client login-able by pub-key injecting with a SSH-payment-tunnel.

-## SSH-payment-tunnel
+### SSH-payment-tunnel

-Just like a normal SSH but with transfering payment tunnel, extend leasing at minutes-level, and posting final ZKP to Shale layer-2 on FVM.
+Just like normal SSHs but with local cryptographic payment tunnel that posts final ZKP to Shale layer-2 on FVM to claim rewards.

-The design of this mechanism is to prevent cheating behaviors for most cases.
+Both parties could choose to terminate the session at anytime and not extend the lease.

+This framework with future plugins could prevent most cheating and bad behaviors.

+### Layer-2 Marketplace

+There will be Shale smart contracts on FVM for coordinating orders between clients and SPs that includes exchanging pub-keys, claiming final rewards and leaving ratings/reviews.

-## High-performance and native runtimes
+### High-performance native computing

-Programs are running natively on CPUs with accelerators like GPUs (thanks container technology).
+Programs are running natively in container with access to local accelerators (GPU).

-All web1/web2 software ecosystems (unix, apt-get, gcc, python, nodejs, etc.) are available.
+All web1/web2 software ecosystems (unix, apt-get, gcc, python, nodejs, etc.) are available thanks to container.

-E.g. be able to run compiling, ML training, inferecing, data processing, short-time serving etc..
+Examples: Fortran C/C++ compiling, ML training, inferecing, data processing, short-time serving etc..

+## Implementation

+The first implementation is a terminal command-line tool (CLI) that focused on demostrating the using experiecnes, which includes:

+* Client lists SPs with available datasets
+* Client sends request to particular SP
+* SP spawns docker containers on GPU server
+* SP auto-provisions SSH server and client's pub-key inside container
+* Mock SSH-payment-tunnel UI

 ## Client-side